mrbrainzs/Mautic_Dual_SMTP/README.md

 When an email is sent, the plugin inspects the contact's `smtp` field:

-- Value `1` (or anything other than `2`) leaves the default SMTP settings in place.
-- Value `2` switches the transport to the custom SMTP DSN and rewrites the sender details to:
+- Value `2` switches the transport to the custom SMTP DSN configured for the plugin.
-  - From: `info@crm.datainnovation.io`
-  - Reply-To: `info@datainnovation.io`
-  - Return-Path: `info@crm.datainnovation.io`
+- Any other value, including `1`, leaves the default SMTP settings in place.

-The custom DSN and email addresses can be configured in `Config/config.php` or overridden through environment parameters.
+The secondary DSN can be configured in `Config/config.php` or overridden through environment parameters.

 ## Installation